Ahmed101Mohammed/test-me/Modules-design.md

 - remove_question: it remove a question by its id.

 - remove_scope: it take a scope id and remove it, and any question related to the scope.

+- get_scope_questions: it take a scope_name, and number of quesions(it can take true value, and it mean all questions), and name of tag. the name of tag is optional. if tag is exist the questions will come from it, else the question will come from the whole scope.
 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Register_Sign Module:
 ### Module responsipilities: